keriati/docker-heimdall-caddy/README.md

-# Heimdall with Caddy
+# Heimdall with Caddy and MariaDB

-Use Heimdall with green https on your local network.
+Use Heimdall with green https on your local network with MariaDB.

 Requirements
  - Own domain